Wyoming Cowboys football

 The Wyoming Cowboys football program represents the University of Wyoming in NCAA college football.
 They compete in the Mountain West Conference of the Football Bowl Subdivision (FBS) of NCAA Division I and have won 14 conference titles.
-Their current head coach is Jay Sawvel who is entering his second season as head coach in 2025 after serving as the programs Defensive Coordinator for the previous four seasons.
+Their current head coach is Jay Sawvel who is entering his second season as head coach in 2025 after serving as the program’s Defensive Coordinator for the previous four seasons.

 The Cowboy football program has been among the most notable of "stepping stone" programs due to the success of its former coaches.
 Coaches such as Bowden Wyatt, Bob Devaney, Fred Akers, Pat Dye, Dennis Erickson and Joe Tiller were at Wyoming immediately prior to gaining notoriety at bigger football powerhouses.

 History

-Early years

 After struggling for much of the first half of the century, Wyoming football rose to regional power status in the late 1940s.
 Between 1949 and 1961, the Cowboys won the Mountain States Conference championship seven times, including four in a row under coach Bob Devaney from 1958 to 1961.
 After joining the Western Athletic Conference in 1962, the program added three more championships from 1966 to 1968, led by coach Lloyd Eaton.